-7.4 Off-Book Trading (T7 Entry Service - TES Type LIS)
+7.4.1 Off-Book Trading (T7 Entry Service - TES Type LIS)

-All market participants have the possibility to execute off-book transactions with bilaterally agreed price and quantity in T7 using the T7 Entry Service (TES Type LIS).
-TES Type LIS is designed to execute pre-arranged off-book transactions under the rules of the exchange (on-exchange off-book).
+TES Type LIS is designed to execute pre-arranged off-book transactions under the rules of the exchange (onexchange off-book).
 Off-book transactions are required to be above a minimum volume defined by the FWB management board (large-in-scale).
 The volume and the quantity of the transaction is validated against risk limits defined by the market participant.
 The transaction price is checked for a maximum deviation from the reference price to ensure price quality.
 Post-trade publication is ensured by the exchange.

 In principle, off-book transactions can be executed in all instruments available for on-book trading in T7.
-Order information for off-book transactions can be entered by traders and other users.
+Order information for off-book transactions can be entered by traders and other TES enabled users.
 Additionally, order information can be entered by a third market participant which is not a counterparty of the transaction.
 Order information is only displayed to the counterparties of the transaction and to the third market participant who entered the order information (if applicable).